 It is not healthy for a sheep to be fat.
 They are less likely to get fat if they are consuming a strictly forage diet: hay, grass, browse, etc. They are also less likely to experience any health problems if they are eating forage diets.
 While sheep can safely be fed concentrates (grain) in production situations, grain feeding makes sheep more susceptible to various diseases including acidosis, bloat, enterotoxemia, urinary calculi, and polio.

-If grain is fed, it should be feed that is 100 percent balanced for sheep or lambs.
+If grain is fed, it should be a feed that is 100 percent nutritionally-balanced for sheep or lambs.
 It should not be feed that is balanced for other livestock or marketed as a general livestock feed.
-Sheep have a low tolerence for excess copper in their diets, and should generally not be fed diets with added copper.
-Nothing should be added to complete feeds, as they are already nutritionally balanced.
+Sheep have a low tolerance for excess copper in their diets and should generally not be fed formulations with added copper.
+Nothing should be added to complete feeds, as they are already nutritionally-balanced.
 Wethers are particularly susceptible to urinary calculi (kidney stones), which is caused by an imbalance of calcium to phosphorus.
 Adding corn to an otherwise balanced ration could put male sheep at risk, as corn is high in phosphorus and low in calcium.